Assumptions and Data Conventions

 This site provides the most frequently requested information from the WEO database consistent with the data published in the World Economic Outlook.

 A number of assumptions have been adopted for the projections presented in the World Economic Outlook (WEO).
-It has been assumed that real effective exchange rates remained constant at their average levels during January 31–February 28, 2014, except for those for the currencies participating in the European exchange rate mechanism II (ERM II), which are assumed to have remained constant in nominal terms relative to the euro; that established policies of national authorities will be maintained (for specific assumptions about fiscal and monetary policies for selected economies, see Box A1 in the Statistical Appendix); that the average price of oil will be $104.17 a barrel in 2014 and $97.92 a barrel in 2015 and will remain unchanged in real terms over the medium term; that the six-month London interbank offered rate (LIBOR) on U.S. dollar deposits will average 0.4 percent in 2014 and 0.8 percent in 2015; that the three-month euro deposit rate will average 0.3 percent in 2014 and 0.4 percent in 2015; and that the six-month Japanese yen deposit rate will yield on average 0.2 percent in 2014 and 2015.
+It has been assumed that real effective exchange rates remained constant at their average levels during July 30–August 27, 2014, except for those for the currencies participating in the European exchange rate mechanism II (ERM II), which are assumed to have remained constant in nominal terms relative to the euro; that established policies of national authorities will be maintained (for specific assumptions about fiscal and monetary policies for selected economies, see Box A1 in the Statistical Appendix); that the average price of oil will be $102.76 a barrel in 2014 and $99.36 a barrel in 2015 and will remain unchanged in real terms over the medium term; that the six-month London interbank offered rate (LIBOR) on U.S. dollar deposits will average 0.4 percent in 2014 and 0.7 percent in 2015; that the three-month euro deposit rate will average 0.2 percent in 2014 and 0.1 percent in 2015; and that the six-month Japanese yen deposit rate will yield on average 0.2 percent in 2014 and 2015.
 These are, of course, working hypotheses rather than forecasts, and the uncertainties surrounding them add to the margin of error that would in any event be involved in the projections.
-The estimates and projections are based on statistical information available generally through March 24, 2014.
+The estimates and projections are based on statistical information available through September 19, 2014.

-Data and projections for 189 economies form the statistical basis of the World Economic Outlook (the WEO database).
+Data and projections for 189 economies form the statistical basis of the WEO database.
 The data are maintained jointly by the IMF’s Research Department and regional departments, with the latter regularly updating country projections based on consistent global assumptions.

 Although national statistical agencies are the ultimate providers of historical data and definitions, international organizations are also involved in statistical issues, with the objective of harmonizing methodologies for the compilation of national statistics, including analytical frameworks, concepts, definitions, classifications, and valuation procedures used in the production of economic statistics.
 The WEO database reflects information from both national source agencies and international organizations.

 Note: Many other countries are implementing the 2008 SNA and will release national accounts data based on the new standard in 2014.
 A few countries use versions of the SNA older than 1993.
 A similar adoption pattern is expected for the BPM6.
-Although the conceptual standards use the BPM6, the World Economic Outlook will continue to use the BPM5 presentation until a representative number of countries have moved their balance of payments accounts into the BPM6 framework.
+Please refer to Table G in the Statistical Appendix, which lists the statistical standards adhered to by each country.

 The following conventions have been used throughout the World Economic outlook: